croct-tech/challenges/backend-developer/stream-application/README.md

 - **Timestamp**
   The time in milliseconds since the UNIX epoch.
 - **IP**
-  The IP address of the user, or `null` to indicate that no more messages with this client ID will be received.
+  The IP address of the user.

 For the output stream should be a sequence of messages with the following schema: